 Gradually, the perception of common dangers and adversities stemming from Superintelligence and other existential risks facing the whole Humanity lowered the level of enmity between the Superpowers and became the biggest motivator for a true global co-operation.
 Additionally, China, USA and India signed an important agreement in 2034 on a joint creation of new artificial islands, where all costs and returns are shared by all parties proportionally to their investment.
 That has just by chance created a model for similar agreements in other areas, which for the last few years has also been adopted by Russia.

-This could be an overoptimistic assessment of the current thaw in relations between the Superpowers.
-But its seems the latest version of near Superintelligence created independently by the scientists in the USA, China, Russia and the HF may have finally convinced these countries, alongside some other military powers (India, Pakistan, Indonesia and Brazil) that very soon there could be no winner if Humanity as a whole does not come together.
+Its seems the latest version of the nearly mature Superintelligence created independently by the scientists in the USA, China, Russia and the HF may have finally convinced these countries, alongside some other military powers (India, Pakistan, Indonesia and Brazil) that very soon there could be no winner if Humanity as a whole does not come together.
 The danger is that Superintelligence may become a super intelligently unfriendly agent, behaving very erratically with a possibility of taking suddenly a full control over the entire civilization.
 That has finally led the USA and India to join the HF.